 Even if you’ve got equal capacity in all respects, maybe bring a line under the wetsuit in case either of you ends up having a bad day.

 If you are competitive both number one and two are done in-flight.
 Preferably during a swim or just before, to avoid developing rashes.
-A wetsuit cut short makes number two much easier.
+With a short-legged wetsuit number two can be done quickly.
 I don’t know why I put this under teamwork.

 This might not apply to shorter races but could be useful for the upcoming World Champs.
 Last year I heard people had 20 or even 25 gels with them.
 Imagine the fiddling.
 I put my energy, caffeine and salts mix in a softflask instead.
 Bonus: you can fill up the flask with water at Ornö church avoiding running dry at that crucial part of the race where there will be no liquid served for a long while.